-The Investment Managers utilized by the Master Fund may invest and trade in a wide range of instruments and markets and may pursue various investment strategies which may include equity, credit, global macro, eventdriven, relative value hedging and commodity strategies, as well as multi-strategy approaches.
+The Investment Managers utilized by the Master Fund may invest and trade in a wide range of instruments and markets and may pursue various investment strategies.
 The Investment Managers may use various investment techniques for hedging and non-hedging purposes.
 For example, an Investment Manager may sell securities short and purchase and sell options and futures contracts and engage in other derivative transactions.
 The use of these techniques may be an integral part of an Investment Manager's investment program and involve certain risks.
 Certain Investment Managers may use leverage, which also entails risk, including significant amounts of leverage, as Investment Funds may not be subject to any limits on the amount of leverage that they can employ.
 The Investment Funds in which the Master Fund invests are not subject to the investment restrictions of the Master Fund and, unless registered under the Investment Company Act of 1940, as amended (the "1940 Act"), are not subject to any of the investment limitations imposed by the 1940 Act.
 The Master Fund may invest in Investment Funds offered as private funds in the United States that are not subject to substantial regulation in other countries as well as Investment Funds that are subject to substantial regulation such as UCITS funds based in the European Union and that adhere to the European Union Undertakings for Collective Investment in Transferable Securities as implemented by the jurisdiction where the Investment Fund is based.
 The Master Fund will not invest 25% or more of the value of its total assets in Investment Funds that focus on investing in any single industry or group of related industries.